spectrocloud/librarium/packages/docs/content/15-compliance.md

 # COMPLIANCE

-Spectro Cloud is certified against compliance standards of SOC2.
+Spectro Cloud is certified against compliance standards such as SOC2 and PCI DSS.

-Certification of Spectro Cloud against compliance standards of PCI DSS is in progress.